The Circles - Book Two - Chapter 14 - Sunset on Osgiliath

 In late afternoon, away in the distance to the east, the captives could see the ruins of huge structures, the remains of a great city where once the Gondorian kings had ruled – Osgiliath, steeped in its traditions, and home to no one among the ranks of the living.
 The waning sun looked deeply between the moss and lichen covered girders, but could do nothing to dispel the shadows that lurked under broken and tilting roofs.

-As they drew closer, the slaver halted his horse while three of his men joined them.
-Speaking in a boisterous voice, Esarhaddon pointed his riding crop ahead to a ruined structure which still held some degree of form in its aging deterioration.
+As they drew closer, Esarhaddon halted his horse while three of his men joined them.
+Speaking in a boisterous voice, he pointed his riding crop ahead to a ruined structure which still held some degree of form in its aging deterioration.

 Casting furtive glances about their surroundings, the column passed them by and marched on.
 The Southrons scarcely looked at them, talking among themselves in that manner which curious travelers everywhere have when visiting a quaint landmark of the past.